 Is penetration testing a requirement for SOC 2?

-There is a mention of a pentest for SOC 2 in the criteria, suggesting that it can be one of the methods used to perform the required evaluations.
+The criteria mention pentest for SOC 2, suggesting that it can be one of the methods used to perform the required evaluations.
 Still, an auditor may say that your organization’s current ISO 27001 certificate is enough to fulfill the requirements, for example.

 In our experience, even a customer’s public bug bounty program was once accepted by an auditor as evidence to meet CC4.1.
-It is all open to interpretation, but there is no doubt that penetration testing is a crucial step to satisfy this requirement, with the added benefit of discovering risks your organization might be exposed to and improving your resilience against cyber attacks.
+It is all open to interpretation, but penetration testing can undoubtedly satisfy this requirement.
+It has the added benefit of discovering risks your organization might be exposed to and improving your resilience against cyber attacks.

 Does SOC 2 require vulnerability scanning?